 He relaxed into his exhalation and found it ideal for release: spontaneous and uncontrived.

-After years of squeezing tight his mind in concentration he was now relaxing it in vulnerable mindfulness and as such his doors of perception swung open wide upon their hinges flooding his body and mind with a wealth of information.
+After years of squeezing tight his mind in concentration he was now relaxing it in vulnerable mindfulness flooding his body and mind with a wealth of information.